 Drugs that are eliminated without the use of any protein, i.e. only by diffusion and/or filtration, can never show zero order elimination because their elimination isn’t dependant on any proteins.

 In theory can any drug that is eliminated by a protein show zero order kinetics, as long as the concentration of the drug is so high that it saturates the protein.
 However, proteins and enzymes have high capacity.
 For many drugs is the concentration it would need to be in to show zero order elimination far higher than the therapeutic dose, so we will never see it.

 Ethanol is a drug that shows zero order elimination at normally seen concentrations.
-Ethanol is biotransformed by alcohol dehydrogenase, which needs NAD+ as a cofactor.
+Ethanol is metabolized by alcohol dehydrogenase, which needs NAD+ as a cofactor.
 The liver quickly runs out of NAD+, so alcohol dehydrogenase can only work as fast as the liver can reoxidise NADH back to NAD+.
 This means that the blood ethanol level is constant no matter what the blood concentration of it actually is.
 The rate of elimination is around 0.15 – 0.20 g/L every hour for adult men.
-Because the elimination is constant can this be extrapolated back in time to determine what your blood alcohol concentration was some hours ago, keep that in mind.
+Because the elimination is constant it be extrapolated backwards in time to determine what your blood alcohol concentration was some hours ago, keep that in mind.